 Why NAID-Certified Physical Hard Drive Destruction Makes a Difference

-Some of the PII that can be recovered includes credit card information, contact information, usernames and passwords, company and personal data, tax details, etc. In the NAID report, PII was found on 44% of the hard drives tested.
+Some of the PII that was recovered includes credit card information, contact information, usernames and passwords, company and personal data, tax details, etc. In the NAID report, PII was found on 44% of the hard drives.
+While mobile phones had less recoverable PII at 13 percent, tablets were found with the highest amount at 50 percent.

-President of AccuShred, Nate Segall says, “This study is exactly why AccuShred will never re-sell personal computing devices intact on the open market.
-While we could make more money doing this, that is NOT the business at which we excel.
+President of AccuShred, Nate Segall says, “This study is exactly why AccuShred will never re-sell hard drives or storage devices intact on the open market.
+While we could make more money doing this, that is NOT the business we are in.
 We destroy information, which is why we will always physically destroy every hard drive and phone we receive.
 I want to sleep at night, and want our clients to do the same.”

-AccuShred provides NAID-Certified hard drive destruction which includes software sanitation, or wiping.
-This is the process of over-writing the information already recorded on the hard drive with nonsense or random data.
+AccuShred provides NAID-Certified hard drive destruction.
 The difference between the process of hard drive sanitation and hard drive destruction is one of certainty.
 One thing that no one argues is that it is virtually impossible to retrieve information from a hard drive that is physically destroyed.
 Even proponents of hard drive sanitation warn that there are several vulnerabilities in the process that could lead to “intact” information surviving the process.

 Learn more about AccuShred’s proven hard drive destruction process here: https://AccuShred.net/digital-data-destruction-toledo-ohio.php